robmarkcole/Hue-sensors-HASS/README.md

 ```
 binary_sensor:
   - platform: huesensor
-remote:
-  - platform: huesensor
 device_tracker:
   - platform: huesensor
 ```

-Hue dimmer remotes can be used for a click and long press (hold button for 2 sec and see LED blink twice).

 As per [this issue](https://github.com/robmarkcole/Hue-sensors-HASS/issues/48) it is recommended to use the default naming options in the Hue app in order to ensure sensible sensor names in HA.